sportstalk247/sdk-multiplatform/docs/source/usage/comment_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let votedComment = try await asyncFunction(
+                let votedComment = try await commentClient.voteOnComment(
-                    for: commentClient.voteOnCommentAsync(
                     conversationid: "test-conversation-id123",
                     commentid: "test-comment-id123"
                     request: VoteOnCommentRequest(
                         vote: VoteType.Up,
                         userid: "test-user-id123" // ID of the User who is attempting to vote on the comment )
-                    )
                 )
                 // Resolve `votedComment` from HERE onwards(ex. update UI displaying the response data)...